FlorianWilhelm/lda4rec/README.md

 # LDA4Rec

-Matrix Factorization for Collaborative Filtering is actually an Approximation to a Latent Dirichlet Allocation Problem
+Matrix Factorization for collaborative filtering is just solving an adjoint Latent Dirichlet Allocation model after all.

 ## Installation